robinhood-suite/robinhood4/librobinhood/README.rst

 Maximum File Path Length
 ------------------------

+RobinHood4, using the basic traverser FTS_, can theoretically handle paths up to USHRT_MAX (65,535 characters).
+However, testing shows that the actual maximum path length falls between 36,000 and 38,000 characters, depending on the size of directory names in the tree.

+To minimize frequent memory allocations, FTS_ allocates slightly more than twice the space needed to store the last discovered path.
+The formula used to determine the new required size is:

+max_path = max_path + strlen(new_path) + 256 + 1, with max_path initially set to
+MAXPATHLEN.

+If a checked path is too long, FTS_ returns an error, causing the application to stop.
+Using the --no-skip flag prevents the application from stopping with an error, but it will still terminate as if there were no more entries to process.

-RobinHood4 handles paths up to 4096 characters total.
-If a checked path is too long, the error is printed out and then skipped.
-That is unless the `--no-skip` flag is set by the calling application, in which case the application is also stopped.
+With the mpiFileUtils traverser, RobinHood4 supports paths up to 4,096 characters.
+If a checked path exceeds this limit, an error is printed, and mpiFileUtils skips the path.
+Since mpiFileUtils automatically skips too long paths, using the --no-skip flag does not cause the application to stop.

 Known Issues
 ============